botrosco/kubegen/README.md

 ## Template Format

 Templates must contain a YAML frontmatter block defining the variables, followed by a `---` separator, and then the standard Go `text/template` body.
-Also see pre-packaged templates as examples: [pkg/tpl/templates](pkg/tpl/templates)
+Also see pre-packaged templates: [pkg/tpl/templates](pkg/tpl/templates)

 **Example (`templates/deployment.gotmpl`):**
 ```yaml